epfl-ada/ada-2022-project-adaandthelovelaces/.ipynb_checkpoints/README-checkpoint.md

 _Prepared by Nils Hasselmark, Hugo Parent-Leduc, Nadia Hadjmbarek and Brahim Rejeb in the context the course CS-401 Applied Data Analytics given in 2022 by Robert West at École Polytechnique Fédérale de Lausanne (ÉPFL), Switzerland._

 ## Abstract
 In website design, the layout of outgoing links within a webpage has major impacts on the user’s behavior.
 UI designers are fully aware of that, and try as much as possible to  track the user's journey both internally, with tagging plans, and externally, with third party cookies.
-The project aims to study the specific impact of the location of the outgoing link inside a wikipedia article:
+The project aims to study the specific impact of the location of the outgoing link inside a webpage:

 > _**To what extent does the position of the link within an article have an effect on how often it gets clicked?**_